chinesetones/site/docs/_posts/2023-08-31-what-are-the-four-tones-in-chinese.markdown

 [![First tone in Chinese]({{ "/assets/images/four-tones/first-tone.png" | relative_url }})](https://apps.apple.com/app/apple-store/id6444140899?pt=117273943&ct=web&mt=8)

 **Listen to the 1st tone:**
-{% include embed-audio.html src="/assets/audio/ma-or-ma/ma1.mp3" %}
+{% include embed-audio.html src="/assets/audio/ma-or-ma/ma1.mp3" caption="mā" %}

 You'll hear that the pitch of the word is **relatively high**, and also **flat** throughout the word without any changes.
 This matches how the tone marker (¯) was written — **a flat, straight line**.